What are the Different Types of Cost Accounting?

 Before going into the types of cost accounting, let’s learn about the different types of costs.
 In cost accounting, costs are classified into the following four types:

 These are costs that do not vary according to the amount of work done.
-They include expenses like the payment made for the purchase of a building.
+They include expenses like the payment made for renting a building.

 These are costs that vary according to the amount of work done.
 They include costs like packaging, shipping and processing costs.